Citi is an advertising partner.

 PNC Cash Rewards℠ Visa® vs PNC CashBuilder® Visa Credit Card

 The PNC Cash Rewards℠ Visa® is the other premier cash back credit card from PNC Bank.
 This card is best for high spenders who don’t necessarily want to be locked into the categories that are staples of the PNC Cash Rewards℠ Visa® – gas, groceries and restaurants.
 The PNC Cash Rewards℠ Visa® awards anywhere between 1.25% and 1.75% back on all purchases, depending on how much you spend month-to-month or how much money you have deposited into a PNC bank account.
-If that kind of simplified reward structure appeals to you more, we recommend checking out our full review of the card.

 - 1.25% back on all purchases